Warcraft (film): Development and pre-production

 Uwe Boll made a bid to direct, but was turned away by Blizzard, who he claims to have said, "We will not sell the movie rights, not to you… especially not to you.
 Because it's such a big online game success, maybe a bad movie would destroy that ongoing income, what the company has with it."
 Sam Raimi was initially attached to direct, but was replaced by Duncan Jones in January 2013.
 Upon coming aboard, Jones immediately voiced his displeasure at the script, which he stated "was the stale fantasy trope of, humans are the good guys, monsters are the bad guys".
 With Blizzard's approval (who had also been looking to change the story), Jones altered the story so that "It's 50-50."
 Jones also faced personal struggles during filming, as his wife was diagnosed with breast cancer soon after Jones took over, and his father, David Bowie, died from cancer late in production.
 Jones thus summed up the challenge by telling The New York Times, "My film started and ended with cancer."
 At San Diego Comic-Con in July 2013, a concept trailer was presented, featuring a battle between a human and an orc.

-Paul Dano, Travis Fimmel, Anson Mount, and Anton Yelchin emerged as the frontrunners for the lead role, with Fimmel winning the role in October 2013.
+Paul Dano, Travis Fimmel, Anson Mount, and Anton Yelchin emerged as the front-runners for the lead role, with Fimmel winning the role in October 2013.
 On December 4, 2013, the main cast of the film, consisting of Fimmel, Ben Foster, Paula Patton, Dominic Cooper, Toby Kebbell and Robert Kazinsky, was announced.
 Idina Menzel, Debbie Gibson, Julie Delpy, Alison Eastwood and Leighton Meester were also considered for the role of Garona Halforcen.
 On December 14, 2013, Universal added Daniel Wu and Clancy Brown to the cast.
 In early March 2014, newcomer Burkely Duffield joined the cast.